-Wouldn’t you be interested in finding some missing money?
+Wouldn’t you like to find some missing money?
+Who wouldn’t, right?

 I suppose there are a lot of folks out there who have lost anything from family property to 401(k) plans.
 Speaking of 401(k) plans…how does that work?
 You leave a company and years later you remember you had a 401(k) plan with your old company worth thousands of dollars?
 I suppose it can and does happen!